 - processed in accordance with the data subject’s rights

-- not be transferred to countries without adequate protection
+- not transferred to countries without adequate protection

 2. See Appendix 2 for details of the eight principles.
-EDLounge and all staff or others who process or use any personal information must ensure that they follow these principles at all times.
-In order to ensure that this happens, EDLounge has developed the GDPR Policy.
+EDLounge Ltd. and all staff or others who process or use any personal information must ensure that they follow these principles at all times.
+In order to ensure that this happens, EDLounge Ltd. has set out its GDPR Policy.

 Notification of Data Held and Processed